aicip/CSC/README.md

 * demo_FreqUnmixing_all:
 * normalization.m: z-score normalization
 * sparsecoding.m: calculate the sparse coefficient
-* bulidingdictionary_all: using "time shift" to generate root ptterns
+* bulidingdictionary_all: using "time shift" to generate root patterns